Home>Health Hub>General Health>Eating Well with Early Chronic Kidney Disease

 • Avoid salt substitutes as these often contain a significant amount of sodium

-Even modest reductions in salt can meaningfully lower blood pressure and take some pressure off your kidneys [11].
+Even modest reductions in salt can meaningfully lower blood pressure and take some pressure off your kidneys.

-How to eat a balanced diet
+How to eat a balanced diet to support early stage CKD

 • Fruits and vegetables without unnecessary fear - most people with early CKD do not need to avoid them.
 You should aim for at least 5 portions per day.
 A portion is equal to 80g serving, such as